 Review of functions, graphs and models; introduction to limits, derivatives and integrals of algebraic and trigonometric functions; applications of differentiation and integration.
+Prerequisite: Pre-calculus or significant high school mathematics coursework highly recommended.
 (Spring)

 MA 112 Calculus II

 Limits, derivatives and integrals of exponential, logarithmic and inverse trigonometric functions; techniques of integration; calculus of parametric and polar-coordinate equations; infinite sequences and series; first-order differential equations.
 Prerequisite: G-MA 111 Calculus I with a grade of C or better.
 (Fall)